milnak/FakeBookIndex/README.md

 ## I found a mistake or a book is missing

-## I found a mistake, or a book is missing!

-## I found a mistake or a book is missing

 I accept pull requests, which is why this is "open source".
 Please send any corrections!
 If you're not sure how to do a github pull request, no problem.
 Send me a message and I'll fix it up.